Node.js on VIP

 "start": "frontity serve --port $PORT"

 Stateless, immutable, and multi-container

 All applications on VIP must be able to run across multiple containers and processes at the same time.
 This means that each deployment of a Node.js application must be stateless and immutable.
 The file system in the container is read-only and an application must not rely on absolute paths.
 If any data is stored in memory it will be lost on deployment or when containers are added or removed.

 Data can be persisted elsewhere (e.g., in a WordPress application via the REST API or GraphQL).
 If a cache data is needed for later reuse, Redis can be deployed alongside the Node.js application.

 No process monitors

 For production deployment, an application does not need any process monitors (like nodemon or PM2) to handle restarts.
 This is handled automatically.

 For security and performance reasons, there are some paths that have special behavior across all applications hosted on VIP, even Node.js applications:

 VIP recommends avoiding the use of these paths on Node.js sites.
-If you need to proxy or redirect a request matching one of these paths to a WordPress site, we suggest rewriting it.
+If one of these paths is needed to proxy or redirect a request matching a WordPress site, it should be rewritten.
 For example, redirect